Call or Email us now

 +44 1223 553554

-HIGCSE grade 1 What a student with IGCSE grade A in that subject could be expected to achieve after a further year’s study HIGCSE grade 2 IGCSE grade B + one year HIGCSE grade 3 IGCSE grade C + one year HIGCSE grade 4
+HIGCSE grade 1 = What a student with IGCSE grade A in that subject could be expected to achieve after a further year’s study

-This equivalence has been accepted by the relevant authorities in South Africa, and it is now possible for students with a combination of IGCSE/HIGCSE grades to satisfy South African university entrance requirements.
+This equivalence was accepted by the relevant authorities in South Africa, and it was possible for students with a combination of IGCSE/HIGCSE grades to satisfy South African university entrance requirements.